Topics Covered in this Blog:

 Age: Your risk for developing venous issues increases as you get older.
 Although varicose veins can appear at any age, you are more likely to get them after age 50.

-Sex: If you are a woman, you are four times more likely to develop vein disease.
+Sex: Women are four times more likely to develop vein disease.

 Pregnancy: Vein disease often develops during pregnancy due to increased blood flow and an influx of hormones.